 Any time repetitive motion is performed, it can result in continual strain and discomfort.
 Medial epicondylitis, more commonly known as golfer’s elbow, can cause pain and inflammation in the tendons connecting the forearm to the elbow.
 The condition is typically caused by repeated stress from sports or weight training and is similar to tennis elbow.
 However, while tennis elbow affects the outside of the elbow, golfer’s elbow impacts the inside.
 Neither of these conditions is limited to athletes, though.
 Today, many cases of tennis and golfer’s elbow are due to computer usage and other repetitive strain injuries.
-Dr. Gregg A. Vagner specializes in treatments for the elbow at our Cedar Park, TX, and Austin-area office locations and can relieve your symptoms through physical therapy, medications, or surgery.
+At our Cedar Park, TX, and Austin-area office locations, we provide a range of treatments for the elbow to relieve your symptoms through physical therapy, medications, or surgery.

 The pain associated with golfer’s elbow may be acute or chronic, mild or severe.
 If an injury has occurred, symptoms may develop suddenly.
 If repetitive overuse is the culprit, the discomfort may develop gradually over time.
 Some of the most common symptoms associated with golfer’s elbow include: